-- you should follow the current staying safe guidance at all times
+- you should follow the current guidance on coronavirus in Scotland at all times

-- General guidance for farmers, crofters and other agricultural workers about how to work safely during this time and prevent the spread of COVID-19
+- general guidance for farmers, crofters and other agricultural workers about how to work safely during this time and prevent the spread of COVID-19

 In line with general advice, you should wash your hands regularly with soap or a sanitising product, including before and after contact with animals and animal products.
 You should avoid touching your eyes, nose or mouth until hands have been thoroughly washed.